Ribbed Ark Shell

 Ribbed Ark Shell, Acar gradata.
 Size: 2.5 cm (1.0 inch) x 1.3 cm (0.5 inches).
 Shell collected off the beach El Tule, Km 17, Cero Colorado, Baja California Sur, October 2018.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-Ribbed Arks are found attached to rocks, in the intertidal zone to depths of 37 m (120 feet).
-They range from Southern California to Peru, including the Cocos, Galapagos, and Revillagigedo Islands.
-In the Sea of Cortez they are found from Puertecitos, Baja California south to Cabo San Lucas, Baja California Sur.
+Habitat and Distribution: Ribbed Ark Shells are found attached to rocks and mangroves.
+They live in the intertidal zone, and to depths of 37 m (120 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Laguna Ojo de Liebre, Baja California Sur to Guatemala, including the Revillagigedo Islands.
+In the Gulf of California they are found as far north as Bahía San Marté, Baja California Sur.